United Farmers of Alberta: Entry into politics

-Under pressure of losing influence to the upstart Alberta Non-Partisan League – which ran in four rural constituencies in the 1917 provincial election, winning two – and dissatisfied with the existing political parties, UFA entered the political arena in 1919.
+Under pressure of losing influence to the upstart Alberta Non-Partisan League – which ran in four rural constituencies in the 1917 provincial election, winning two seats – and dissatisfied with the existing political parties, UFA entered the political arena in 1919.
 Some prominent UFA members (including its president, Henry Wise Wood) at first opposed entering into direct politics, as opposed to lobbying, however, because they thought abandoning the UFA's non-partisan policy would cause the UFA to break up.

-In 1919, the UFA won a by-election in the Cochrane constituency.
+In 1919, UFA candidate Alexander Moore won a by-election in the Cochrane constituency.
 In 1921, Robert Gardiner won a seat in a federal by-election, becoming UFA's first Member of Parliament.

 Encouraged by this, UFA ran in 45 of Alberta's 61 ridings in the 1921 provincial election.
 To the surprise of nearly everyone, including themselves, UFA took 38 seats in the election, winning a majority government, and sweeping the Liberals out of power after almost 16 years.
 UFA and Progressive party candidates also captured all but two of the Alberta federal seats in the 1921 federal election (the other two were taken by Labour candidates).